Scott-Zeta/ICS_Generator/README.md

     5. Progress info and file will be dump in reasonable time if Websocket connection delayed not established, leave the system clean.

 3. Once client-side get 201 response, establishing WebSocekt connection to server-side.
+4. Associate the Websocket connection and initial POST Request with a session ID.
+There are two options:
+   - If allow anonymous access or solely focusing on core functions, generate a session id and sent it back in POST initial response.
+Client-side will establish connection with the ID, and validate by server-side.
+   - If authentication system required and implemented, use user session ID directly.
-4. File deliver by Websocket connection.
+5. File deliver by Websocket connection.
 Once delivery complete, connection terminated.

 ## Challenges